leoernesto1/leofs_docs/src/configuration/configuration_7.rst

 Purpose
 -------

-The watchdog mechanism monitors CPU, Erlang-IO and Disk status in order to keep running a node stably.
-Also, this mechanism communicates ``the MQ mechanism`` and `the auto-compaction <configuration_8.html>`_/compaction mechanism.
+The watchdog mechanism monitors CPU, Erlang-IO, disk and a storage cluster status in order to keep running a node stably.
+Also, this mechanism communicates with ``the MQ mechanism`` and `the auto-compaction <configuration_8.html>`_/compaction mechanism.
+Their processings - *comsumption of MQ's messages and deletion of unnecessary objects* are affected by this mechanism.

 .. index::
    pair: Watchdog; Getting Started